open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 4. Under **Activation**, select **Admin Control Mode** from the dropdown menu.

 5. Provide or generate a strong **AMT Password**.
 AMT will verify this password when receiving a command from a MPS server.
+This password is also required for device deactivation.

     !!! tip
         The two buttons next to the password input are for toggling visibility and generating a new random password.
 Please note that **if the Vault database is lost or corrupted, all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

 6. Provide or generate a strong **MEBX Password**.
 This password can be used to access Intel® Manageability Engine BIOS Extensions (Intel® MEBX) on the AMT device.

-7. Select DHCP as **Network Configuration**.
+7. Leave DHCP as the default for **Network Configuration**.

+8. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.

-8. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.
+9. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.

-9. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
+10. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
 To learn more about a Wireless Setup, see the [Wireless Activation Tutorial](./createWiFiConfig.md).

-10. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.

 11. Click **Save.**